Author: Casey Ayers

 In this series, you'll learn about PMBOK®'s ten knowledge areas.
 These courses will help you prepare for the Project Management Professional exam.
+This Path also fully covers the Certified Associate in Project Management (CAPM) exam objectives.

 This course serves as an introduction to project management and the PMP® certification exam.
 The course discusses the PMP® certification – what it is, how one may qualify to earn it, and the certification's benefits – as well as the qualification and application process and how to minimize the financial burden of attaining the certification.
 Additionally, foundational concepts of project management are explored, including the introduction of the PMBOK Guide, the precise definitions and interconnections of project, program, and portfolio management, and the role and value of project managers within organizations.